JakeRoxs/ds3os/README.md

 docker compose up -d
 ```

 The compose file uses the published images and binds the `Saved` directory to `./Saved` on the host.
-Adjust ports or remove the master service if you only need the game server.
+Adjust ports or enable the hub service if you want to host your own hub server/site.

 ## I launch the game but its unable to connect?